scribe-security/docs/docs/valint/policy-results.md

 ## Creating attestations out of policy results

-The results of policy evaluation are stored by default.
+The results of policy evaluation are stored by default as evidence.
 If you want not to do it, use the `--skip-report` option.

 The `--format` option (or `-o` for short) is employed to specify the output format.
 Supported values include `attest-sarif` (or simply `attest`), `statement-sarif` (also referred to as `statement`) and `sarif` (in JSON format).
 The default value is `statement`.